AtmaMani/jupyter-blog-cookie-cutter/README.md

  - Each folder has a `index.md` file which summarizes that project and hyperlinks to sub pages.
 The metadata for these files needs `markdown.extensions.meta` enabled, which is done in line `1073`.
 To learn more [see here](https://getnikola.com/handbook.html#pelican-markdown-metadata).
  - **Site search**: You can make search engines such as Google, DuckDuckGo to index your site and provide site specific search.
 Here, I opted for the latter search engine.
 This is enabled in lines `1153-1166`.

-## Editng, building, deploying
+## Editing, building, deploying
-Now that you have customized the `conf.py` file, throw in all your notebook files into the `pages` folder or subfolders within it.
-Then edit the `index.md` file appropriately.
+Now that you have customized the `conf.py` file, throw in all your notebook files into the `pages` folder or sub-folders within it.
+Then edit the `index.md` within each folder appropriately.
+You can include a summary of what each folder (project in this example) entails and a **hyperlink to each of the pages (notebooks) within it**.
 Next,

+ - run `nikola build` which will export the notebooks, markdown files into HTML pages into the `output` folder.
+ - run `nikola github_deploy -m "your commit message"` which will smartly separate out the source files (Jupyter notebooks, markdown files, etc) from the output files (the build HTML, index files).
+It commits the source into the branch you picked for `GITHUB_SOURCE_BRANCH` variable and the output files into the branch you picked for the `GITHUB_DEPLOY_BRANCH` (which typically is `gh-pages`, unless you are deploying to GitHub user pages, in which case, it would be `master`).
+It uses the commit message you passed as the argument.

+That's it.
+Your pages are built and pushed to remote.
+You can refresh your website and see the changes live.

+From now on, to update your website, all you need to do, is edit / add notebook files, then simply run `github_deploy` command which build, commit, push and deploy for you.

+### Notes:
+  - `github_deploy` command will auto build the source.
+So you need not run the build command explicitly.
+  - Running the build command helps you preview the changes before you make it final and commit.
+You can follow up the `build` command with the `serve` command to view it in your browser.
+  - The `.gitignore` file will ignore the contents of the `output` folder which contains your built artifacts.
+This will however be included into the `gh-pages` branch, but in an exploded fashion.
+  - `github_deploy` will commit and push to remote.

+Happy blogging!
+The world needs more of good writers.